presidential-innovation-fellows/sowcomposer/readme.md

 In addition, SOWComposer is designed to be educational: to help educate program offices inside of government better understand the technology components of what they're buying when they're crafting a statement of work.

 Finally, SOWComposer is designed to be for small purchases -- generally professional services that we think could fall under the Simplified Acquisition Threshold.
 It's not designed for large RFPs.
-If you're looking

 ## Where we're at